Griffiths heights and pencils of hypersurfaces: Families of ample divisors in a smooth pencil

 Consequently, the local monodromy of the VHS $\H^n(H - H_\Delta / \Cc)$ at every point of $\Delta$ is trivial, in particular unipotent, and the isomorphism of VHS $\H^n(i^\ast)$ extends into an isomorphism on the (upper or lower) Deligne extension.

 Consequently, it induces an isomorphism of line bundles on $C$:

 Taking Chern classes, we obtain immediately equality \eqref{eq GK Lefschetz small n}.

 Now, let $n$ be an integer such that $n > N-1$.
-Applying Proposition \ref{GK Poincare duality} to the blow-up $Y$ of $H$ at every point of $\Sigma$, satisfying that the divisor $Y_\Delta$ is a divisor with strict normal crossings, and to the integer and using that the local monodromy at every point of $\Delta$ of the VHS $\H^{n'}(Y - Y_\Delta / C - \Delta)$ is unipotent (which we showed above), we obtain that the line bundle on $C$:
+Applying Proposition \ref{GK Poincare duality} to the blow-up $Y$ of $H$ at every point of $\Sigma$, satisfying that the divisor $Y_\Delta$ is a divisor with strict normal crossings, and to the integer and using that the local monodromy at every point of $\Delta$ of the VHS $\H^{n'}(Y - Y_\Delta / \Cc)$ is unipotent (which we showed above), we obtain that the local monodromy at every point of $\Delta$ of the VHS $\H^n(Y - Y_\Delta / \Cc)$, hence of the VHS $\H^n(H_\eta / C_\eta)$, is unipotent and that the line bundle on $C$:

 is of $2$-torsion.
 Consequently, we have the equality in $\CH_0(C)_\Q$,

 Applying equality \eqref{eq GK Lefschetz small n} to the integer $n' := 2(N-1)-n < N-1$, we obtain:

 Applying Proposition \ref{GK Poincare duality} to $X$, with the set of critical values being empty, we obtain: